abautista3712/codeDissection/reverseEngineer.md

 # node_modules

-node_modules is a folder that contains all of the npm libraries downloaded.
+'node_modules' is a folder that contains all of the npm libraries downloaded.
 It is best practice to exclude it from version control (see .gitignore section below) since it can be easily recreated using the information listed in the package.json.

 ---

 # public

-The public folder contains all the static files (e.g., HTML, CSS, JS, images) that are referenced in the program.
+The 'public' folder contains all the static files (e.g., HTML, CSS, JS, images) that are referenced in the program.

 ## login.html